zucchero-sintattico/piper-kt/resources/report/docs/03-design/03-05-patterns.md

 In this section, we will discuss some of the common patterns that we used in our microservices architecture.

-## CQRS

-The Command Query Responsibility Segregation (CQRS) pattern is used to separate the read and write operations of a system.
-This pattern involves using different models for reading and writing data, allowing each model to be optimized for its specific use case.

 ## Communication Patterns

 ### Api Gateway